sseidel16/cuda_matrix/README.md

 | 4096      | 165       |
 | 8192      | 1080      |

-This is a massive improvement over CPU / sing-threaded host code.
+This is a massive improvement over CPU / single-threaded host code.
 But how could can it get?
 What is the top standard?
 How well does cuBLAS do here?
 Below is a comparison with the naive device implementation above.